succinctlabs/sp1/book/generating-proofs/basics.md

 {{#include ../../examples/fibonacci-io/script/src/main.rs}}
 ```

+You can run the above script with `RUST_LOG=info cargo run --release`.

 ## Build Script

 If you want your program crate to be built automatically whenever you build/run your script crate, you can add a `build.rs` file inside of `script/`: